aka Miniature JWS

 Data source definition can be specified in context.xml placed under META-INF directory of .war structure. (since 1.98)

 Multiple URL patterns can be defined anywhere.
-Some other features are under consideration.
-Work on processing annotations in a servlet code started.
-Async and multi part features are supported.
+Async and multi part features are supported. web.xml less deployment is possible.

-You can use Jasper JSP provider for servicing JSP pages inside an application.
+You can use the Jasper JSP provider for servicing JSP pages inside an application.
 Since the original Jasper is a bit bulky for TJWS taste, it's recommended to strip it to a manageable size.
-TJWS distribution includes instructions how to modify, build, and connect Jasper in jasper.html of webroot directory Jasper of respectful Tomcat versions 5.x, 6.x (since 1.28), and 7.x (since 1.83) is supported.
+TJWS distribution includes instructions how to modify, build, and connect Jasper in jasper.html of webroot directory Jasper of respectful Tomcat versions 5.x, 6.x (since 1.28), 7.x (since 1.83), 8.x, and 9.x since 1.119 are supported.
+Since Tomcat 10 and up requires Java 11 and up, and Jakarta naming got in the place, those versions will be unlikely supported.

 You can run the server of the version (>1.42/1.7) as Windows service.
 File servservice.exe added to the distribution.
 I wrote this service for JDK 1.4.
-It works without a change for Java 5 and 6.
-C source code of service implementation is included.
-A service starter considers that all TJWS files reside in the same directory specified at installation of the service. .jar files can be in sub directory lib.
+The service starter considers that all TJWS files reside in the same directory specified at installation of the service. .jar files can be in sub directory lib.
 Command line parameters have to be specified in cmdparams file.
 Use -nohup switch to avoid a console read attempt.
 To get help line, run servservice.exe -help.
 Parameterless version of servservice.exe is considered as a service.

 Note that arg[0] which supposes to give a fully qualified name of a service